Nixill/nixill.net/live/index.md

 7. **Please don't mention the viewer count.** I've hidden it from my views on purpose.
 I'll take a look after the stream.

 I will not be impressed by attempts to find loopholes or edge cases to these rules, and reserve the right to be more or less lenient on them on a person-by-person or case-by-case basis.

+## German streams
+The following additional rules apply when I'm playing a game in German and translating it for stream:

+1. **Don't translate it for me.** I want to try and translate it on my own first.
+Once I have, you can critique or correct my translations.
+2. **Don't use online translation.** Please only offer critique if you actually know (or are learning) German yourself.
+3. **The English source material is irrelevant.** There is no guarantee that the German localization is intended to be identical in meaning to the English.
+4. **German is allowed in chat,** but expect me to be slow to acknowledge it and I will likely reply in English.